snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 :::note

 The row order in this table is important.
-Type lookup stops after first match is found scanning from top to bottom (with the single exception of "null" — the first row in the table).
+Type lookup stops after the first match is found scanning from top to bottom (with the single exception of "null" — the first row in the table).

 :::